MelbDjango/lesson-one/slides/CLASS.md

 ---

+So, how do web apps work?

+---

-HTTP: Hyper Text Transfer Protocol
+### HTTP: Hyper Text Transfer Protocol

 - The language we communicate with on the Internet
 - Defined in 1989 at CERN by Tim Berners-Lee and his team